Comprehensive Test Menu

 SDMA, symmetric dimethylarginine, is produced in every cell and released into the body’s circulation during protein degradation.
 SDMA is excreted by the kidneys, making it a good marker for estimating kidney function.
 Identifying kidney disease earlier could help manage a horse's kidney disease more effectively.

-Equine Diarrhea RealPCR Panel
+Equine Diarrhoea RealPCR Panel

 Faster, more definitive diagnoses of equine gastrointestinal diseases